-A Green Travel Plan (Travel Information Pack) shall be submitted to and approved by the Planning Authority prior to the occupation of any of the residential units hereby approved.
-The Green Travel Plan (Travel Information Pack) shall have particular regard to provision for walking, cycling and public transport access to and within the site, and will include a timetable for its implementation, details of the measures to be provided, the system of management, monitoring, review, reporting and duration of the Plan and details of how and when it will be distributed to all residents.
+7 A Green Travel Plan shall be submitted to and approved by the Planning Authority prior to the occupation of any of the residential units hereby approved.
+The Travel Plan shall have particular regard to provision for walking, cycling and public transport access to and within the site, and will include a timetable for its implementation, details of the measures to be provided, the system of management, monitoring, review, reporting and duration of the Plan.